microsoft/vscode-docs/blogs/2016/04/14/vscode-1.0.md

 More than anything else, what drives the success of Visual Studio Code is the feedback and interactions from the community.
 From the beginning, we’ve striven to be as open as possible in our roadmap and vision for VS Code, and in November, we took that a step further by open-sourcing VS Code and adding the ability for anyone to make it better through submitting issues and feedback, making pull requests, or creating extensions.

 The community responded, with huge growth in the number of extensions and the way they’re using VS Code.
 Today we have extensions for [Node.js](https://marketplace.visualstudio.com/search?term=node&target=VSCode&sortBy=Downloads), [Go](https://marketplace.visualstudio.com/search?term=go&target=VSCode&sortBy=Downloads), [C++](https://marketplace.visualstudio.com/search?term=c++&target=VSCode&sortBy=Downloads), [PHP](https://marketplace.visualstudio.com/search?term=php&target=VSCode&sortBy=Downloads), and [Python](https://marketplace.visualstudio.com/search?term=python&target=VSCode&sortBy=Downloads), as well as many more languages, linters, and tools.
-And VS Code is being used both by teams of developers, but also in companies like **Progressive Insurance**, where VS Code is used not just by developers, but analysts and data scientists as well.
+And VS Code is being used both by teams of developers, but also in companies like Progressive Insurance, where VS Code is used not just by developers, but analysts and data scientists as well.

 Seeing the support and help the community has already poured into the product, the potential for VS Code has never been greater.